Overview of the Four Years of the Primary Care Track

-Students in the Primary Care Track spend their first two years on the UAB School of Medicine’s main campus in Birmingham with traditional MD track students, completing the pre-requisite basic sciences curriculum.
-During these two years, Primary Care Track students forge mentoring relationships with primary care faculty within learning communities and in introduction to clinical medicine courses.
-Students also have opportunities to explore their interests through primary care electives and research.
+Students in the Primary Care Track (PCT) spend their first two years on the Heersink School of Medicine’s main campus in Birmingham with traditional MD track students, completing the pre-requisite basic sciences curriculum.
+During these two years, students will be matched with PCT mentors and enjoy additional clinical opportunities.
+Self-scheduled online learning programs will enhance primary care and population health learning.

 A LIC model moves beyond the traditional block structure of the third-year clinical clerkship.
 In a LIC, students work closely with physician instructors and build mentoring relationships.
 Students also develop longitudinal relationships with patients and can observe how their diseases progress or improve, follow pregnant women through to delivery and see their babies develop and grow, and get to know their patients as people in the context of their community and family rather than just as episodes of illness or disease.

 This differs from the traditional third-year model, where every four to eight weeks students rotate through a different specialty, often in a hospital setting, changing attendings and teaching services, and without the opportunity to follow a patient longitudinally to see how the patient’s illness or disease process evolves.

 As part of the PCT, students learn clinical medicine, population health and the business of medicine in an environment reflective of where most medicine is practiced.
 They are active members of health-care teams and work alongside faculty in every clerkship discipline: Family Medicine, Pediatrics, Internal Medicine, Obstetrics and Gynecology, Surgery, Psychiatry and Neurology.
 They provide acute care as well as continuity of care and preventive services to patients and in multiple settings, including outpatient clinics, inpatient units, nursing homes and the patient’s home.